R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 - **Whisperer — Voice-Only Agent**
   No agent appears.
 An unseen “translator” whispers riddles and clues.
 You reply aloud; the environment changes according to recognized intents.
 The agent exists purely as a disembodied voice that mediates the interaction.

+We have two Identity Continuity conditions：

+- **C1: Identity-Discontinuous Condition: Participants interact with agents that exhibit distinct identity cues in each of the four VR scenarios.**
+- **C2: Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues across all four VR scenarios (Embodied Agent, Animal Companion, Object-Based Agent, Voice-Only Agent).**

 Based on the above, our primary Research Question is: Does maintaining **identity continuity** in virtual agents with changing appearances help users maintain or **strengthen** their sense of **rapport**, **emotional connectedness** and **credibility** in **VR GAMES**?
 We propose three main hypotheses: